 Are you using the Nvidia video card on your Windows 11 or Windows 10 PC?
 You may face a blue screen error pointing to the file nvlddmkm.sys.
 The cause of the nvlddmkm.sys error is mainly the drivers from the video card that needs to be updated or reinstalled.
 The error may contain several codes such as Video_TDR_Failure, System Thread Exception Not Handled, or SYSTEM_SERVICE_EXCEPTION.
-If you are unable to fix the issue you can follow our guide.
+If you want to fix the issue then you are in the right place.
+Here we have discussed several ways to fix the error.

 What is nvlddmkm.sys?